benji300/joplin-note-tabs/README.md

 | -------------------- | --------------- | ----------- | -------------- |
 | Tabs: Move tab right | `tabsMoveRight` | -           | `Tools > Tabs` |

-Move pinned and active note tab one position to the right.
+Move active tab one position to the right.

 #### Tabs: Clear all tabs (`tabsClear`)